 If you’re backpacking it can be done in a weekend.
 Assuming you get a weekend permit.

 Training For Half Dome

 Even though this is a popular trail, don’t assume it’s easy.
 It’s nature’s stairmaster, and that’s not over exaggerating.
 I didn’t spend much time in Yosemite before doing this hike and I underestimated nature’s stairmaster part.

 Personally, I thought the cables were the easiest part of the whole hike.
 So train.
 Focus on developing strength and endurance.
-If you need more help with training, read through my training blog post and my 6 month training program.
+If you need more help with training, read through my training blog post.

 Tips for the trail

 The trail starts from Yosemite Valley by the Upper Pines campground from the Happy Isles trailhead.

 When I hiked it, I was told its nature’s stairmaster and I didn’t believe it, but it really is.
 The whole trail is steep, expect to climb hundreds of stairs before even getting to the cables.
 Get an early start!
 It’s a long hike and sometimes there’s congestion on the cables because people get afraid, so go early to try and beat the crowds.

 There are two trails you can take from Happy Isles to Half Dome.
 You can take the Mist Trail or the John Muir Trail.
 Both take you to the same place, but the Mist Trail has more steps and is steeper than the John Muir Trail.
 I took the Mist Trail up and the John Muir Trail down.
 If you have problems with your knees, I suggest taking the John Muir Trail down.